 Knowing What You Don’t Know

 When we’re starting out, the best information we have is what we’ve learned from teachers who are more experienced than we are.
 That information is important.
 But questioning it, testing it, and watching and listening to our students when they tell us our instructions are not working for them is just as important.
 This inquiry takes time—years, if not decades—and it never ends.
-Consider that even in his 90s, Mr. Iyengar is still constantly exploring, and quite willing to change longstanding instructions when he makes new discoveries.
+Consider that even in his 90s, Mr. Iyengar was still constantly exploring, and quite willing to change longstanding instructions when he made new discoveries.
 Being comfortable with not knowing inspires deeper inquiry, which is sort of the point of this difficult practice we love.